xhtml2pdf/xhtml2pdf/docs/source/usage.rst

     $ xhtml2pdf --css-dump > xhtml2pdf-default.css

 The CSS will be dumped into the file ``xhtml2pdf-default.css``.
-You may modify this or even take a totaly self defined one and hand it in by using the ``-css`` option, e.g.:
+You may modify this or even take a totally self-defined one and hand it in by using the ``-css`` option, e.g.:

 .. code:: bash